httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 resource served by a first or third party authority.
 This is done via the `integrity` attribute that can be added to `script` or `link` HTML elements.
 Therefore, the integrity assertion is always made out-of-band to the resource fetch.
-In contrast, the `Digest` header field is supplied in-band alongside the selected representation, meaning that an authority can only declare an integrity assertion for itself.
+In contrast, the `Digest` field is supplied in-band alongside the selected representation, meaning that an authority can only declare an integrity assertion for itself.
 Methods to improve the security properties of representation digests are presented in {{security-considerations}}.
 This